eumus/TrackWorkout/README.md

 # TrackWorkout

-Data field for Garmin Forerunner watches designed for interval track workouts.
+Data field for Garmin Forerunner 935/645 and Fenix 5 watches designed for interval track workouts.

 When I do interval workouts on the track, I usually want the lap distance to be rounded to 200 or 400 meters.
 It's common that GPS doesn't work well on short tracks (nevermind the indoor tracks!), so when you press the Lap button after a lap it can be counted as 370 or 420 meters.
 So you can't tell the pace.
 Also I'm used to forget how many laps I've done when the interval is longer than 5-6 laps.